 Some studentships include funds for travel to conferences.
 It is usual for students to be supported to attend at least one major national or international conference to present a paper; this should be discussed with your supervisor.
 If you are self-funded, the School can reimburse your conference and travel costs (up to £1,000 per year).
 You will need to complete an expense claim form and send it to PhD Administrator.

 How much holiday do I get and how do I book it?

 What should I do if I’m ill/absent for a significant period?

-You should submit an ICB form to request an interruption of studies, but please note that this will also interrupt any bursary payments.
+You should submit a request for an interruption of studies via My Imperial, but please note that this will also interrupt any bursary payments.
 Your milestones and final thesis submission will also be pushed back.
 If you’re unsure of what to do, please contact the PhD Administrator.

 How should I raise concerns about my supervision?

 You can submit a Confidential Report Form (part of the Progress Report which should be completed every 6 months) or, if you want the issue addressed sooner, please contact the PhD Administrator or Senior Tutor.

 The College does not prescribe any particular format but guidance can be found on Thesis Submission and Vivas.